1st PUC History Chapter 4

 Answer:

-Explain the religion of the ancient Greeks.
+Discuss the contributions of Greeks.

 Answer: